dimraven/prototype/README.md

 * Remote debugging
 * Replace std::list with memory_pool allocated linked list implementation for faster notification on deleted instances.

+### Demo application ###

+The project **prototype_demo** demonstrates how to use the following features:

+* Inheritance by having to three levels of classes: "ScriptObject -> DrawableObject -> GameObject"
+* Extending methods from LUA scripts by creating a GameObject specialization found in **ship.lua**
+* Creating custom behaviours defined in the script code and bind them to game objects

 ### Credits ###

 http://www.lua.org - The Programming Language Lua.